SamMachariaPhD/Genetic_Algorithms_Python/notes.md

    ##### Global optimization
    * Sometimes you have the best solution to your problem but not the best in overall.
 This is the case with local maxima and minima points.
 Traditional gradient-based algorithms get stuck in these local points rather than finding the global optimum points.
 Genetic algorithms are less prone to this problem.

    ##### Handling a lack of math representation
    * A case in point is when the fitness score is based on human opinion.
    * Machine learning car driver can have various solutions.
 A genetic algorithm can be used to tune by having various solutions compete with each other and eventually come up with a better solution.

+   ##### Withstand noise
+   Some systems such as sensors, may give you a different output when provided with the same input.
+This behavior can easily throw off many traditional algorithms but GA may stand resilient to this noise.

   5. When to used genetic algorithms.